jerilkuriakose/FastChat-Doc/README.md

 ```

 ## vLLM Integration
-[vLLM](https://vllm.ai/) can be usedd as an optimized worker implementation in FastChat.
+[vLLM](https://vllm.ai/) can be used as an optimized worker implementation in FastChat.
 It offers advanced continuous batching and a much higher (~10x) throughput.

 ### Instructions